Why You Need the RIGHT Supplies?

 I use the ErgoChair 2 by Autonomous.ai.
 It is not cheap at $299 but I think of it as a long-term investment to my body since I do spend a lot of time sitting.
 The chair is fully adjustable and has great back support.
 I would not recommend for people shorter than 5’6” since the neck support is quite high.

-This is one of the most important parts of having a productivity system is to have a set of 2 trays where incoming physical things can be placed prior to processing.
+This is one of the most important parts of having a productivity system is to have a tray where incoming physical things can be placed prior to processing.
 Trays are often used ineffectively as placeholders for most people but I will go over how to use them in an upcoming post to effectively make your life easier.

 I used the plastic paper tray organizer for years and they work great.
 However I have transitioned over to metal mesh organizers that look more professional and are more sturdy.
 I put a link to both a silver and black version of the ones that I personally use.
 The links below contain 4-6 trays.
 Use the spare ones for other work space areas or donate to a friend!